Beau Is Afraid: Filming

 Principal photography began on June 28, 2021, and concluded that October.
-The film was shot in Saint-Bruno-de-Montarville, an off-island suburb of Montreal in Quebec, with cinematographer Pawel Pogorzelski and production designer Fiona Crombie.
+The film was shot in Downtown Montreal, and Saint-Bruno-de-Montarville, an off-island suburb of Montreal in Quebec, with cinematographer Pogorzelski and production designer Fiona Crombie.
+Animation for the film was done by Cristobal León & Joaquín Cociña, who were personally chosen by Aster for their work on the 2018 stop-motion film The Wolf House.
+With a net budget of $35 million, Beau Is Afraid was A24's most expensive film until it was surpassed by Civil War.